Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Introduction

 However, the requirement to possess observations purely composed of noise may be impractical in real systems.
 As such, in this article, we address the problems of detection, counting, and parameter estimation of multiple sources without resorting to a pre-whitening of the received data matrix $Y_T$.
 Since the problem may not be well-posed in its generality, we assume a set of reasonable conditions: \begin{itemize} \item $N,T\to\infty$, $N/T\to \bc>0$, $K$ constant.
-This allows for $Y_TY_T^\herm$ to be seen as a small rank perturbation of $V_TV_T^\herm$. \item $V_T=W_TR_T^{1/2}$ ({\it i.e.} white in space, correlated in time), where $W_T\in\CC^{N\times T}$ is standard complex Gaussian and $R_T$ is a deterministic {\it unknown} Hermitian nonnegative, or $V_T=R_T^{1/2}W_T$ ({\it i.e.} white in time, correlated in space).\footnote{Assuming the general correlated noise in both time and space would lead to too much indetermination and is so far too difficult to address.} \item As $N/T\to \bc$, the eigenvalues of $V_TV_T^\herm$ tend to cluster in a compact interval.
-This assumption is satisfied by most noise models used in practice, {\it e.g.} auto-regressive moving average (ARMA) noise processes (see Section~\ref{example-doa}). \item The source signals in $x_t$ are random, independent and identically distributed (i.i.d.), even though this assumption can be relaxed in many cases. \end{itemize}
+This allows for $Y_TY_T^\herm$ to be seen as a small rank perturbation of $V_TV_T^\herm$. \item $V_T=W_TR_T^{1/2}$ ({\it i.e.} white in space, correlated in time), where $W_T\in\CC^{N\times T}$ is standard complex Gaussian and $R_T$ is a deterministic {\it unknown} Hermitian nonnegative, or $V_T=R_T^{1/2}W_T$ ({\it i.e.} white in time, correlated in space). \item As $N/T\to \bc$, the eigenvalues of $V_TV_T^\herm$ tend to cluster in a compact interval.
+This assumption is satisfied by most noise models used in practice, {\it e.g.} auto-regressive moving average (ARMA) noise processes (see Section~\ref{example-doa}). \item \revju{If $V_T$ is correlated in time, }the source signals in $x_t$ are random, independent, and identically distributed (i.i.d.)\revju{ while, if $V_T$ is correlated in space, $H_T$ is not correlated in space}. \end{itemize} Note in particular that the scenario where signal and noise are correlated both in space or both in time cannot be addressed.
+This is linked to the fact that, whenever the (left- or right-) eigenspaces of $R_T$ affect the signal parameters to be estimated, one needs information on these eigenspaces which is in general too demanding from a single observation of $Y_T$ (unless more structural information on $R_T$ is available which we do not assume).
+Instead, we require here that, at least asymptotically, the parameters to estimate only depend on the eigenvalues of $R_T$ which can be inferred from $Y_T$.
+Note also that $V_T$ cannot be correlated in both time and space, which would lead to a so far too difficult problem to address with the existing random matrix tools.
+There exist several practical scenarios in which those hypotheses are valid \textit{e.g.} in civil radars with interfering (non-radar) signals.
+As civil radar beams (typically in open spaces, \textit{e.g.} in urban environment) are usually very directive, signal multi-path is not expected (or expected to be weak).
+Interference arising from surrounding electromagnetic fields may however typically contain multi-path.
+In a dense scattering environment, the induced noise would therefore be loosely directive in space but correlated in time, accordingly with our model.
+Line-of-sight communications subject to spatially white multi-path interference can be cited as well.
+In fact, localization in wireless communications is only effective if the users are localized in line-of-sight of the exploring base station, therefore implying weak multi-path reflections of the signals of interest.
+Being subject to multi-user interference from their own or adjacent cells, the signals received at the base station therefore contain multi-path interference, again in line with our assumption.

 Under these assumptions, we show that a maximum of $K$ isolated eigenvalues of $Y_TY_T^\herm$ can be found for all large $N,T$ beyond the right edge of the limiting eigenvalue distribution support of $V_TV_T^\herm$.
 This phenomenon is at the origin of the detection and estimation procedures developed in this paper.
 Precisely, we show that the isolated eigenvalues of $Y_TY_T^\herm$ can be uniquely mapped to individual signal sources.
 The presence of these eigenvalues will be used to detect signal sources as well as to estimate their number $K$ while their values will be exploited to estimate the source powers.
 The associated eigenvectors will then be used to retrieve information on the vectors $h_k$.